CrossRef/event-data-user-guide/docs/app-faq.md

 ### Does Event Data collect data for all DOIs in existence?

 Event Data will accept Events for DOIs issued by any RA (for example, DataCite), and will poll for all DOIs in the 'doi-prefix' Artifact (currently Crossref, DataCite in future).
-Different sources operate differently, so the data for some sources will be fresher than others.
+Different Agents operate differently, so the data for some sources will be fresher than others.

 ### Which Registration Agencies' DOIs does Event Data use?